roperes98/GoRestaurant-Mobile/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀
 ## ⚒️ Features

+- See all of the menu items.
-- Create, read, update, and delete functionality for menu items and orders.
+- Filter menu items by categories.
+- Add favorites dishes.
+- Make an order.
 - Real-time updates using websockets.
 (Future update)

 ⠀⠀⠀⠀⠀⠀⠀⠀